Stay updated with happenings at St. Felix Minor Seminary

-The gates of St. Felix Seminary Sports Complex burst open with excitement as seminarians, staff, and guests flooded the field for the much-anticipated Annual Inter-House Sports Competition—a day that left no heart untouched and no voice unstrained.
+The gates of St. Felix Minor Seminary Sports Complex burst open with excitement as seminarians, staff, and guests flooded the field for the much-anticipated Annual Inter-House Sports Competition—a day that left no heart untouched and no voice unstrained.
 From the crack of the first whistle, it was clear: this wasn't just another sports day… it was a battle of pride, passion, and pure determination.

 The event began with an energetic parade.
 Each house marched in precision, uniforms crisp, flags raised high, and chants echoing like thunder across the field.
 Spectators cheered the loudest as the houses saluted the judges' stand: